-Hunting over a pile of corn is the strip-club bachelor party of deer hunting tactics.
-Almost every guy will do it if given the opportunity (and it is legal in many whitetail powerhouse states like Texas, Wisconsin, Kansas, and Ohio), but it’s not exactly something you brag about.
-And of course there’s the argument, usually presented by hunters from no-bait states, that hunting deer over bait is too easy.
+Hunting over a pile of corn as deer bait is the strip-club bachelor party of deer hunting tactics.
+Almost every guy will do it if given the opportunity (and it is legal in many whitetail powerhouse states like Texas, Wisconsin, Kansas, and Ohio), but it's not exactly something you brag about.
+And of course there's the argument, usually presented by hunters from no-bait states, that hunting deer over bait is too easy.

-And maybe it is—if you’re happy shooting 2 ½-year-old bucks every year.
-But if you want to take a mature buck over bait, you have to work just as hard and smart as no-bait hunters.
+And maybe it is--if you're happy shooting 2 ½-year-old bucks every year.
+But if you want to take a mature buck over deer bait, you have to work just as hard and smart as no-bait hunters.
 Recently, I conducted an informal survey of 13 outfitters from around the country who all utilized bait last year.
 Combined, they killed hundreds of deer in the 2012 season, but of all the mature bucks taken, fewer than half were killed on a bait site.
-If you want to buck that trend this season, here’s a plan of attack for getting mature deer to take the bait.
+If you want to buck that trend this season, here's a plan of attack for getting mature deer to take the bait.

 The Setback Stand